osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 <h3>redraw</h3>

 The redraw function is straightforward and there's not much point in pasting the code here.
 In short, it  clears out the canvas, calls `addCurveSegment` for each segment, and then strokes the path.
-Simple
+Simple.

 <h3>hitTest</h3>